Hack your Smart Stack: How to customize the new iOS 14 widget on your iPhone

 You can remove a widget by swiping to the left across the name to reveal the Delete button.

 Pretty cool, right?
 We've found plenty more features in iOS 14 we love so far, including quite a few accessibility features that are going to be a huge help.
-Here's how you can help test iOS 14 right now if you're a developer.
+Here's how you can download and. test iOS 14 right now.

 WWDC 2020